feralpacket/securecrt-keyword-highlighting/README.md

 Every so often, someone emails me a version of an .ini file that the edited directly.
 Please, don't do that.
 Not only do you have to consider whether your regex changes actually worked.
 But you also have to make sure you didn't mess up the format of the .ini file.
 Make any changes inside of the app.

 There are multiple was of getting there.
 But there is only one .ini file or list name that you are editing.
-My preferred way is through Options -> Session Options.
+My preferred way is through **Options -> Session Options.**

 ![Session Options](session_options.png)

-Then go to Terminal -> Keyword Highlighting.
-Click on the line you want to edit to get the Edit Keyword box.
+Then go to **Terminal -> Keyword Highlighting**.
+Click on the line you want to edit to get the **Edit Keyword** box.
 You can make changes here, but I don't recommend it.
 Copy the line to a text file and make the changes there.

 ![Keyword Highlighting](keyword_highlighting.png)